Shaun McCance Mountain Biker, Photographer, Nomad

 Well here’s where I’m supposed to write a bit about myself.
 And something that’s transpiring to be the hardest page of the Chasing the Sunrise website to update!

 Since I’ve been on the road people I meet tend to ask what I do.
 It’s an obvious question but one I struggle to answer.
 I guess technically I’m a cyclist now – though having always been a mountain biker that’s a tough admission.
 In some ways I’m retired, perhaps not for ever but retired for a year or three from my career as a ship designer.
 I’m also, or have also been a mechanic, a teacher and a mountaineer by qualification, but have been designing and building ships for the most part in the years preceeding the Snapshot of the World journey.

 I’m a traveller with a bicycle and a boat I guess.
-An aspiring photographer, and perhaps also prefixed with the term ‘aspiring’ I could also add blogger, travel writer, and a few other skills.
+A photographer, blogger, travel writer, and a few other skills.
 But I’m more comfortable fixing a bike than writing about it!

 I’m writing this at the time of the first major update of the Chasing the Sunrise website since Gavin and I put it together in 2014.
-Whilst I’ve kept the photography going, I’ve yet to really get my head in gear for writing.
+Whilst I’ve kept the photography going, I’ve yet to really get my head in gear for writing again.
 Things are slowly getting straight and I’m finding more time for it.
-But I’m hardly feeling proficient enough to accept the offer of a regular column in Cycling World just yet!
+But I was hardly feeling proficient enough to accept the offer of a regular column in Cycling World just yet!

 Growing up in a small town in Wiltshire, England, access to the countryside had always been convenient and, much to the disgust of my parents exacting expectations of cleanliness and appearance, I started mountain biking at as a teenager and bikes have always featured throughout my life.
 The freedom, the accessibility, the technical and the fun all adding to their appeal.
 A way in which to escape!